 There are several ways to administer an estate in the probate court.
 Depending on the circumstances, an heir may be able to use a simplified process where there is minimal probate court involvement.
 When choosing the “simplified” route, there are two avenues to take: Informal unsupervised administration or formal unsupervised administration.

 Informal (Application for Informal Probate and/or Appointment of Personal Representative)

-If the decedent dies testate (with a will) or if all those with equal right to appointment as personal representative agree on who should be appointed, then it is best to apply for an informal probate proceeding.
+If the decedent dies testate (with a will) or if all those with equal right to appointment as Personal Representatives agree on who should be appointed, then it is best to apply for an informal probate proceeding.

 Informal proceedings are commenced by filing an “Application for Informal Probate and/or Appointment of Personal Representative”.
 In addition to the Application, one must file the decedent’s will (if there is one), and a certified copy of the death certificate with the county probate court where the decedent lived.
-The Application is for the Probate Register to admit the will, if any, to probate and/or appoint a personal representative.
+The Application is for the Probate Register to submit the will, if any, to probate and/or appoint a Personal Representative.

 Formal (Petition for Probate and/or Appointment of Personal Representative)

 When a parent with real estate assets fails to either leave the home in a will, or fails to deed the property to an heir before they pass, then a probate action is unavoidable.
 Any disagreement about the appointment of a Personal Representative, or disputes on how estate assets will be disbursed will cause legal delays.
-When it comes to transferring real estate upon a death, the best way to avoid the legal frustration and problems is to plan ahead with an estate plan.
+Regarding transferring real estate upon a death, the best way to avoid the legal frustration and problems is to prepare an estate plan.